kcubeterm/achoz/README.md

 ## Techical issues and info

 * Meilisearch consumes too much ram while indexing. if system dont have enough ram.
-Meilisearch may not function. make sure you have atleast 700+ MB of free RAM.
+Meilisearch may not function.
+Ensure you have at least 500+ MB of available RAM.